Markets tumble on growing tariffs rift between US, China

 The White House did not immediately respond to questions about what authority the president believes he has to order private companies to change their business practices.
 And it remained unclear hours after his tweets exactly what he had in mind.

+The only update came in the form of another tweet in which Trump appeared to make light of the Dow’s fall, quipping that it was perhaps prompted by “the news that Representative Seth Moulton, whoever that may be, has dropped out of the 2020 Presidential Race!”

-David French, senior vice president of government relations at the National Retail Federation, said it was “unrealistic for American retailers to move out of the world’s second largest economy … Our presence in China allows us to reach Chinese customers and develop overseas markets.”
+David French, senior vice president of government relations at the National Retail Federation, said it was “unrealistic for American retailers to move out of the world’s second largest economy … Our presence in China allows us to reach Chinese customers and develop overseas markets.

+Jay Foreman, CEO of Basic Fun!, a Boca Raton, Florida, toy company that imports from China said Trump’s statements were outrageous.

+It was an “unprecedented statement for a president to make to private business when there is no national security issue involved,” he said.

+U.S. Chamber of Commerce Executive Vice President Myron Brilliant urged the two powers back to the negotiating table even as he said the group shared Trump’s frustrations over China’s trade tactics.

-Trump was meeting Friday with his trade advisers, according to two people with knowledge of the situation.
-They were discussing various potential options, including the possibility of imposing a 25% tariff on all Chinese exports to America, one of the people said.
-They spoke to AP on condition of anonymity because they were not authorized to disclose details of closed-door meetings.
+Trump was meeting Friday with his trade advisers, according to four people with knowledge of the situation who spoke to AP on condition of anonymity because they were not authorized to disclose details of closed-door meetings.
+They were discussing various potential options, including the possibility of imposing a 25% tariff on all Chinese exports to America, according to one of the people.

 Peter Navarro, who advises Trump on trade policy, tried to downplay the impact of Chinese tariff hikes ahead of the meeting.
 He said they were “well anticipated” and would only strengthen Trump’s resolve.

-The announcement comes as leaders of the Group of 7 major economies prepare to meet in France this weekend.

-The United States has been locked in a trade war with China for 13 months, rattling financial markets, disrupting international trade and weakening prospects for worldwide economic growth.
+The trade war between the U.S. and China has been rattling financial markets, disrupting international trade and weakening prospects for worldwide economic growth.

 Washington accuses China of using predatory tactics — including outright theft of U.S. trade secrets — in an aggressive drive to turn itself into a world leader in cutting-edge technologies such as artificial intelligence and electric cars.